blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/conan.md

 ## Conan detector usage

-When using one of the Conan CLI detectors, be sure to use the *detect.conan.arguments* property to provide any additional arguments (profile settings, etc.) that the *conan info* command needs to produce accurate results.
+When using a Conan CLI detector, be sure to use the *detect.conan.arguments* property to provide any additional arguments (profile settings, etc.) that the *conan info* or *conan graph info* commands need to produce accurate results.

 ## [blackduck_kb] external ID generation